eProsima/Integration-Service-docs/docs/introduction.rst

 plus some optional ones.

-This configuration approach is especially profitable when it comes to integrating large systems, since a single YAML file is needed no matter how many protocols are being communicated.
+This configuration approach is especially profitable when it comes to integrating large systems, since a single *YAML* file is needed no matter how many protocols are being communicated.

 The strength of this approach is that different translations are possible by only changing the configuration file.
 This means that no compilation steps are required between each *Integration Service* instantiation, as it is configured at runtime.

-Detailed information on how to configure an *Integration Service*-mediated communication via a YAML file can be found in the :ref:`yaml_config` user manual of this documentation.
+Detailed information on how to configure an *Integration Service*-mediated communication via a *YAML* file can be found in the :ref:`YAML configuration user manual <yaml_config>` of this documentation.

 Main features
 ^^^^^^^^^^^^^